Skip to main content

 aws ec2 run-instances --image-id ami-0abcdef1234567890

-Server that once deployed is never modified, only replaced with new instances
+• Server that once deployed is never modified

 Phoenix Server Pattern

-Server regularly rises from ashes, preventing configuration drift
+Server rises from ashes at each deployment, preventing accumulated drift

 Pets vs Cattle